What are Cataracts?

 Can cataracts be prevented?

-It’s debatable whether cataracts are inevitable of whether they may be avoided.
-However, there are steps you can take that may reduce your risk of developing them as you get older or slow up their development
+It’s debatable whether cataracts are inevitable or whether they may be avoided.
+However, there are steps you can take that may reduce your risk of developing them as you get older or that may slow up their development

 Watch what you eat

 Not eating enough foods containing important antioxidant vitamins – including fruit and vegetables – is thought to play a part in cataract development (iv).
 Try to get plenty of dark green and colourful fruit and veg in your diet – at least five portions every day – and have at least two weekly portions of fish (one of which should be oily).
 Drink plenty of water and avoid eating too many foods that contain high levels of saturated fats (mostly found in meat, dairy and other animal-sourced foods), salt and refined sugars.